avida-zone/cw-contracts-hackathon23/README.md

 # Smart Contracts for AVIPAD

 [AVIPAD] is a token launchpad for regulatory grade tokens (rgTokens).
-It implements the AVIDA (Atomic Verification of Identity for Decentralised Applications) framework of using
+It implements the AVIDA (Atomic Verification of Identity proofs for Decentralised Applications) framework of using

 - [AnonCreds] verifiable credentials
 - Onchain verifier